rails/rails/guides/source/getting_started.md

 default to the `Gemfile` in apps generated under JRuby.
 You can investigate all the supported runtimes at [ExecJS](https://github.com/rails/execjs#readme).

-This will fire up Puma, a web server distributed with Rails by default.
+This will start up Puma, a web server distributed with Rails by default.
 To see your application in action, open a browser window and navigate to
 <http://localhost:3000>.
 You should see the Rails default information page:

 ![Yay!
 You're on Rails! screenshot](images/getting_started/rails_welcome.png)

-TIP: To stop the web server, hit Ctrl+C in the terminal window where it's running.
-To verify the server has stopped you should see your command prompt cursor again.
-For most UNIX-like systems including macOS this will be a dollar sign `$`.
+When you want to stop the web server, hit Ctrl+C in the terminal window where it's running.
 In the development environment, Rails does not generally require you to restart the server; changes you make in files will be automatically picked up by the server.